 The vast lands, covered with unspoiled greenery are spilled everywhere in the villages of Madhya Pradesh.
-Not only a treat for the eyes, the villages of Madhya Pradesh narrate the past of the state.
 Rural parts of Madhya Pradesh are still resided by the tribals and they still follow the traditions and rituals that were followed by them in ancient days.
-Rural destinations of Madhya Pradesh are considered as the heart beats of India.
+Some of the famous villages of Madhya Pradesh are as follows:

 The administration of the villages of Madhya Pradesh follows the decisions of the Panchayat.
 The village panchayat is composed of prominent men from the village’s major castes.
 Villages of Madhya Pradesh are places that are brimming with such surprises that are stunning but not widely known.